Why is oral hygiene so important?

 Caring for Sensitive Teeth

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 This should not last long, but only if the mouth is kept clean.
 If the mouth is not kept clean, the sensitivity will remain and could become more severe.
 If your teeth are especially sensitive, consult with Drs.
-Luczynski or McDonald.
+Luczynski, McDonald or Taddey.
 They may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.

 Choosing Oral Hygiene Products